iterative/dvc.org/content/docs/command-reference/plots/index.md

 ### DVC template anchors

-- `<DVC_METRIC_DATA>` (**required**) - the plot data from any type of metrics files is converted to a single JSON array internally, and injected instead of this anchor.
+- `<DVC_METRIC_DATA>` (**required**) - the plot data from any type of metrics files is converted to a single JSON array, and injected instead of this anchor.
 Two additional fields will be added: `index` and `rev` (explained above).

 - `<DVC_METRIC_TITLE>` (optional) - a title for the plot, that can be defined